MightyCall Mobile MightyCall Mobile AppGoogle Play

 You do not have enough memory or hard drive space

 Some operating systems offer built-in system cleaners.
 Make sure to run them regularly.
-If that does not do the trick, you might need to manually go through your files to see if there are big, space-eating files (or, as is often the case, programs), and delete or move them onto a separate hard drive.
-Computers can also lose space when operating systems are not updated, so make sure you are updated to the latest version of the system.
+If that does not do the trick, you might need to manually go through your files to see if there are large, space-hogging files (or, as is often the case, programs) and delete or move them to a separate hard drive.
+Computers can also lose space when operating systems are not updated, so make sure you are running the latest version of the operating system.

 Mobile phones can also suffer from dropped calls.
-While some phones can have reasons for dropping which are different from others, all cell phones have some reasons in common.
-Below, we will be going into all three of those possibilities.
+While some phones may drop for different reasons than others, all cell phones share some common reasons.
+Below, we will go into all three possibilities.

-You can suffer from dropped calls on your cell phone, no matter what type of phone you have.
-Here are a few reasons why (and, like before, how you can fix them):
+You can experience dropped calls on your cell phone, regardless of the type of phone you have.
+Here are a few reasons why (and, like before, how you can fix them).

 No signal because you’re not near a tower

 This is probably one of the most common reasons that conversations end pre-emptively.
 You’re driving, or you are out walking, and suddenly – silence.
-That’s because your cell needs one of two things to be able to make a call: it needs a phone signal, or it needs Wi-Fi (to get to the internet, for Wi-Fi calling).
+That’s because your cell needs one of two things to make a call: a phone signal or Wi-Fi (to access the internet for Wi-Fi calling).
 If it does not have either, then no calls are getting made.

-When you are too far from a cell tower, a smartphone can have difficulties reaching your phone.
-Even if you are not in a dead zone, when signal simply does not reach, getting near a dead zone can cause problems.
+When you are too far from a cell tower, your smartphone may have difficulty connecting.
+Even if you are not in a dead zone, when the signal simply does not reach, getting near a dead zone can cause problems.

 If you are traveling or walking, simply walk back to where you had a signal.
-But if you have an office far from a signal tower, consider purchasing a signal booster, which can help to get a better signal and keep your calls from dropping.
+But if you have an office far from a signal tower, consider purchasing a signal booster, which can help improve signal strength and prevent dropped calls.

 Faulty SIM card